-In 2019, Regulations on Nationality Marks and Registration were under finalisation of the legal draftsman.
+In the year 2019, Regulations on Nationality Marks and Registration is under finalization of the legal draftsman.

-Regulation on certification of Fuel and Lubricant Service Provider and Implementing Standard for Annex 16 Volume III - Aeroplane Carbon dioxide Emissions are in drafting stage.
+Regulation on certification of Fuel & Lubricant Service Provider and Implementing Standard for Annex 16 Volume III - Aeroplane Carbon dioxide Emissions are under drafting stage.